Aug 2019 Version Update: Timeline For Multiple Projects And More

 Sorting and filtering improvements for projects

-- When grouping your project list by clients, statuses or project managers and summarizing the results, you can now sort the list by many different columns.
+- When grouping your project list by clients, statuses or project managers and summarizing the results, you can now sort the list by different columns.
 Just click on the data column title to rearrange the data displayed in the list.
 In addition to the existing options, you can now sort the list by the number of projects, income, cost, labor cost, project profit, time planned, total done and total to do.

 - You can now filter and sort finished projects by their completed date.